Services

 5. Replace the ad-hoc implementations with system components

-This takes 2–3 weeks for a typical product.
-The alternative — designing a system upfront before building anything — takes longer and produces worse results.
+This takes 2 to 3 weeks for a typical product.
+The alternative - designing a system upfront before building anything - takes longer and produces worse results.

 The bottom line

 A design system is infrastructure.
 Like all infrastructure, it should be built when the cost of not having it exceeds the cost of building it.
-For most products, that moment comes around the 4–6 engineer mark, after the core product has stabilised.
+For most products, that moment comes around the 4 to 6 engineer mark, after the core product has stabilised.

 Design SystemsUI/UXFigmaFrontend